• Home

 And beneath every leadership failure, a loss of coherence.

-When leaders return to that centre, the systems they lead begin to heal.
+When leaders return to inner coherence, the systems they lead begin to heal.

 The oak does not strive to grow; it simply remembers the code within its seed.